Data Practices Policies

 Each government entity is required to have two policies about access to government data.

 - One policy must explain the rights of the public (Model Policy for the Public).
 NOTE: Data about a member of the public requesting access to public data are presumptively public.
-Entities are not required, but may wish to note that in their policy.
+Entities are not required to note that in their policy, but may choose to do so.

 - The other policy (Model policy for Data Subjects) must explain the rights of data subjects.